Article updated 8/19/23

 Turn some mini pretzel sticks and fruit roll-ups into cute snacks for guests to munch on.
 The sweet-and-salty combo is an easy and inexpensive option for D.I.Y. office parties.

 Of course, ghouls and goblins don’t have to be invited to every Halloween party.
 Host a fall-inspired, camp-themed event, complete with lanterns and crowd-pleasing fireside fare like hot dogs and s'mores.
-Plus, this Halloween party idea allows for social distancing when held outside under a tent, but you can also create a similar atmosphere indoors.
+Take a summer camp theme and throw a little autumnal twist on it.
+An added bonus is that this Halloween party idea allows for both indoor and outdoor activies.

 Another idea that’s festive without the fright, a fall harvest party can be an elegant way to celebrate the season.
 Think pumpkins and pumpkin spice, leaves, and haystacks.
 Serve up a spiced cocktail and autumnal treats like apple cake.